socketsupply/socket/api/config.md

 Key | Default Value | Description
 :--- | :--- | :---
-bundle_identifier |  |  A unique ID that identifies the bundle (used by all app stores). copyright |  |  A string that gets used in the about dialog and package meta info. description |  |  A short description of the app. file_limit |  |  Set the limit of files that can be opened by your process.
+bundle_identifier |  |  A unique ID that identifies the bundle (used by all app stores).
+Required field. copyright |  |  A string that gets used in the about dialog and package meta info. description |  |  A short description of the app. file_limit |  |  Set the limit of files that can be opened by your process.